 Calendar in Mavericks 10.9 gets a massive, iOS7-like spring-clean

 Now for the big one.
 Or what should have been the big one.

-Apple's core design language has been completely rewritten for mobile devices.
-Textures, stitching and gradients have gone, ousted by an interface that’s flat, colourful, bright and clean.
+Apple's design language has been completely rewritten for mobile devices.
+Textures, stitching and gradients have gone, chased out of town by an interface that’s flat, colourful, bright and clean.
 So what about the OS X desktop?

 Well, there are some major changes to the apps that were the flag bearers for Steve Jobs' love of skeuomorphism.
 Apple Calendar, previously a sea of needlework and textures, is now as flat as its iOS7 equivalent.

 Notes has been subject to a similar ruthless spring clean: bar a slight background texture to the actual note area, the application is so minimal that it barely exists.
 Even the choice of dodgy fonts for your Notes has gone.